alexandroid000/cv/NillesCV.md

 PEER REVIEWED CONFERENCE PAPERS
 ============

+-   A. Q. Nilles, A. Pervan, T. Berrueta, T. Murphey, S. M. LaValle.
+    "Information Requirements of Collision-Based Micromanipulation," in the *14th Workshop on the Algorithmic Foundations of Robotics*,  under review.
 -   A. Q. Nilles, J. Wasserman, A. Born, C. Horn, J. Born, S. M. LaValle.
 "A Hardware and Software Testbed for Underactuated Self-Assembling Robots," in the *IEEE International Symposium on Multi-Robot and Multi-Agent Systems,* 2019.